Taskmaster The Podcast *Best of Series 18*

 on my test.

-I was like, well,
+I was like, Well,

-I did the most obvious thing.
+I did the most obvious

-And then you see what everyone else
+and then you see what everyone else

-does, and you go,
+and you go,

 oh no,

-oh, there's something very
+Oh, there's something

-wrong
+very wrong

 with my mind.